-For background on Pytorch implementations of seq2seq models, check out the helpful tutorial at this URL: https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html.
-Note that the attention description there is the Bahdanau attention (slide 21 of the attention lecture), so a bit different than what we've been discussing in class.
+For background on Pytorch implementations of seq2seq models, check out the helpful tutorial at this URL: https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial. html.
+Note that the attention description there is Bahdanau attention (slide 21 of the attention lecture), so a bit different than what we've discussed.